-All job openings shall be posted publicly and/or filled from applications filed with the elected official or department head.
-Postings generally include the title, the salary range, the minimum hiring specifications and the closing date for filing applications.
-Applications will only be accepted when there is a job opening, and applications submitted will be maintained by the department's HR representative for a minimum of one year.
+Job openings may be posted publicly and/or filled from applications filed with the eElected oOffcial or department head.
+Postings generally include the title, salary range, minimum hiring specifications, and the closing date for filing applications.
+Applications submitted will be maintained on-fileby the department's HR representative for a minimum of one year.